Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

+# Announcements

+Assignment 1 is out.
+It is due in two weeks from now (October 3rd, 11:59 pm).

+- This assignment will familiarize you with programming in Java.
+- Start early.
+- I will not give extensions for this assignment (and the next two).

+Assignment 0 and Quiz 1 are due this coming Thursday.

+Quiz 2 is due this coming Friday.

+---

 # Agenda
-Part I: Starter code and I/O using the Scanner class
+Part I: Starter code and I/O using the Scanner class; organizing projects.
 1. [Things you need](#assumptions)
 1. [Your first Java program](#starter-code)
 1. [Explaining your first Java program](#java-program-explained)
 1. [A Java program with the Scanner class](#code-scanner)
 1. [More about the Scanner class](#input)
 1. [A note about division and type casts](#division-type-casts)

-Part II: Organizing projects, variables and identifiers, data types, operators and operans.
 1. [Organizing projects I](#organizationI)
 1. [Organizing projects II](#organizationII)

+Part II: Variables and identifiers; data types; operators and operands.
 1. [Variables and identifiers](#variables-identifiers)
 1. [Data types](#data-types)
 1. [Operators and operands](#operators)